CIRAIG/IWP_Reborn/Methodology/Land use.md

 - Forest, used, intensive
 - Urban areas

-For each of the biome/land use type/taxa combinations, the mean value is calculated.
+For each of the biome/land use type/taxa combinations, the median value is calculated.

 Then, we combine the ecoregions of Olson 2001 [https://doi.org/10.1641/0006-3568(2001)051[0933:TEOTWA]2.0.CO;2] with regions of ecoinvent (GIS shapefile available on their website) and land use type maps obtained from ESA World Cover 2021,